 An open space dedication requirement is, necessarily, a negative easement.
-This is because an open space easement simply prevents the landowner from developing on a portion of his property.
-Because an outright prohibition on development could achieve the same goal, a government entity might argue that a court should use the Penn Central balancing test to review an open space dedication requirement.
+This is because an open-space easement simply prevents the landowner from developing on a portion of his or her property.
+Because an outright prohibition on development could achieve the same goal, a government entity might argue that a court should use the Penn-Central test to review an open-space dedication requirement.

-But a requirement to dedicate an open space easement is something more than a mere regulatory prohibition on development.
-First, zoning restrictions might be lifted as the political winds shift, but once an open space easement is recorded,
+But a requirement to dedicate an open-space easement does something more than a mere regulatory prohibition on development.
+First, zoning restrictions might be lifted as the political winds shift, but once an openspace easement is recorded the prohibition is permanent.
+Second, an easement-by its very nature-grants a third party the right to enforce its terms.
+This necessarily means that a negative easement grants the holder an interest in the property-i.e. an enforceable right to prevent the landowner from exercising common law property rights.